Navigation

 • Red, inflamed eyes.

 Many of these symptoms can be caused by other health conditions, including other types of arthritis.
-If you’re getting these symptoms, contact your GP for advice.
+If you have these symptoms, contact a GP for advice.

 Diagnosis of psoriatic arthritis

-Your GP will ask about your symptoms and examine you.
+A GP will ask about your symptoms and examine you.
 They’ll want to know about your medical and family history too.
-Your GP will examine your joints for any signs of swelling or tenderness, as well as your fingers and toes.
+A GP will examine your joints for any signs of swelling or tenderness, as well as your fingers and toes.
 They’ll also look at any patches of psoriasis on your skin, and check your nails for any changes.

-If you’ve already been diagnosed with psoriasis, your GP may offer you an annual assessment to check for signs of psoriatic arthritis.
-This involves asking you a series of questions about potential symptoms of psoriatic arthritis.
+If you’ve already been diagnosed with psoriasis, a GP may offer you an assessment every year to check for signs of psoriatic arthritis.
+In this assessment, they’ll ask you a number of questions about potential psoriatic arthritis symptoms.

 There isn’t a specific test to diagnose psoriatic arthritis.
 But your GP may ask you to have a blood test or arrange for you to have X-rays.
 This can help to rule out other types of arthritis.

-Your GP may refer you to see a rheumatologist.
-This is a doctor who specialises in diagnosing and treating conditions affecting muscles, bones and joints.
+A GP may refer you to see a rheumatologist.
+This is a doctor who specialises in diagnosing and treating conditions that affect muscles, bones and joints.
 The rheumatologist may request more tests, including X-rays, ultrasounds, and CT and MRI scans.

 If you do have psoriatic arthritis, the earlier you get a diagnosis, the better.
-Treatment early on can reduce your risk of joint damage.
+Getting psoriatic arthritis treatment early on can reduce your risk of joint damage.

 Self-help for psoriatic arthritis

-• Keeping active.
-Physical activity can ease stiffness and keep your joints flexible, as well as improving your fitness.
-Try low-impact exercises, such as swimming, walking, cycling, tai chi, and yoga.
+• Keep active.
+Physical activity can ease stiffness and keep your joints flexible, as well as improve your fitness and strength.
+Try low-impact exercises such as swimming, walking, cycling, tai chi, and yoga.

-• Resting when needed.
-If you have a joint that’s very inflamed and painful, you might need to rest it before attempting any exercise.
-Be aware though, that resting for too long can make symptoms such as stiffness worse.
+• Rest when you need to.
+If you have a joint that’s very inflamed and painful, you might need to rest it before attempting to do any exercise.
+Be aware though, that if you rest for too long, it can make symptoms such as stiffness worse.

-• Losing weight.
-If they think that it might help your symptoms, your doctor might suggest that you lose some weight to reduce the strain on your joints.
+• Lose weight.
+If they think that it might help your symptoms, your doctor will suggest you lose some weight to reduce the strain on your joints.

 • Using hot and cold compresses.
-Putting a warm compress on your joint (such as a hot water bottle or heat pack) may help to ease pain and stiffness.
+Putting a warm compress on your joint (for example, a hot water bottle or heat pack) may help to ease pain and stiffness.
 Cold packs may help with swelling.

 • Massage.
 You may find that massaging or rubbing the inflamed area helps to relieve your symptoms.